Academic progress

 What does academic progress mean to us?

 The introduction of devices including iPads has transformed learning in all phases of the school, so that students routinely and competently use them for research, storing notes, making presentations and for computer-aided design and manufacture.
+Staff are upskilled in their use of appropriate technology to ensure efficient delivery of the curriculum.
 Students’ learning is supported well by subject departments which use technology as a repository for resources and as a means of setting, marking and reviewing independent learning.

 An ACTIVE approach